zenml-io/zenml/docs/book/extending-zenml/step-operator.md

         """
 ```

+{% hint style="info" %}
+This is a slimmed-down version of the base implementation which aims to
+highlight the abstraction layer.
+In order to see the full implementation
+and get the complete docstrings, please check the [API docs](https://apidocs.zenml.io/0.7.3/api_docs/step_operators/#zenml.step_operators.base_step_operator.BaseStepOperator).
+{% endhint %}

 ## List of available step operators

 You can find step operator implementations for the three big cloud providers in